 - Tasks and organization: Structure of the organization, skills needed to perform specific tasks, and reward systems

 The team in charge of the evaluation needs to consider all the different factors that might influence the process.
-The are the main focal points to keep in mind during an assessment are: tasks can be assigned to groups or individuals, so it is essential to consider group dynamics and conflicts to evaluate if the activities are focused on common goals; an organization is affected by the external environment, so it is crucial to evaluate the external factors that influence the performance of the organization; and the most challenging assessment area is the intersection of key factors such as organizational performance, behavioral aspects, and environmental variables.
+The main points to keep in mind during an assessment are: tasks can be assigned to groups or individuals, so it is essential to consider group dynamics and conflicts to evaluate if the activities are focused on common goals; an organization is affected by the external environment, so it is crucial to evaluate the external factors that influence the performance of the organization; and the most challenging assessment area is the intersection of key factors such as organizational performance, behavioral aspects, and environmental variables.

 To assess the performance of an organization, the team in charge of evaluation needs to collect data on all the structural, economic, and behavioral dimensions—using an integrated approach.
 Data can be collected in a variety of ways, including:

 All the methods mentioned above need to be supported by data that come from documents and records, which can provide a history of the organization and physical evidence of certain practices.

 This method is often used in the beginning of the assessment because it is less invasive and allows the evaluator to act as a member of the organization, observe events as they unfold, and take notes.
 This is defined as an unstructured observation.
 As evaluators gather more information, they can opt for a structured observation.
 In this case, the evaluators follow specific guidelines and instruments to conduct the observation.
 The data gathered through observation support the information obtained through questionnaires and interviews.